laradock/laradock/README-HUMI.md

 - Update your local .env/.env.testing files with the following host aliases
   - database hosts: mysql
   - redis host: redis
-  - service api urls: use /etc/hosts aliases (local.api.humi.ca) or old vagrant IP
+  - service api urls: use /etc/hosts aliases (local.api.humi.ca)
+  - vagrant urls: use docker.for.mac.localhost (on mac) docker.for.win.localhost (on win)
+   - on linux you will need to start your containers to find the host network from insinde your container, then use this to access local machine services

 - change the database credentials to root/root